-An increasing number of motorists are experiencing trouble with car headlights while driving at night.
+An increasing number of motorists are experiencing trouble with oncoming car headlights while driving at night.
 If you’re in this group, it’s natural to wonder if perhaps your eyes are to blame.
-While issues with bright headlights can be a warning sign of glaucoma, in most cases the answer is simple: car headlights are much more intense than they used to be.
+While issues with bright headlights can be a warning sign of glaucoma, in most cases, the answer is simple: Car headlights are much more intense than they used to be.
 Newer vehicle models feature brighter headlights, which can contribute to road safety problems.

 Types of Bright Headlights